 Midges in Scotland – Our advice

-Don’t worry too much about the midges in Scotland.
-Midge bites don’t irritate me as much as mosquito or cleg (horse flies) bites and as midges don’t transmit disease to humans, I’m more relaxed about midges.
-We generally find it’s too windy for midges most of the time anyway!
-When you go out and it isn’t that windy, carry a couple of different natural insect repellents and a midge hood and you should be fine.
+Don’t worry too much about the midges in Scotland and don’t let them put you off visiting this beautiful country.
+Midge bites don’t irritate me as much as mosquito or cleg (horse fly) bites and as midges don’t transmit disease to humans, I’m more relaxed about midges.
+We generally find it’s too windy for midgies most of the time anyway!
+When you go out and it isn’t that windy, carry a couple of different natural insect repellents and a midge hood and hopefully, you should be fine.

 What are your best products for repelling midges in Scotland?
 What’s your advice for avoiding midge bites?
 Please post in the comments below.

 Note that all items reviewed on this page are the opinion of Holiday Scottish Highlands and Islands and your experience may be different.

 If you get bitten by a midge or a gnat they sometimes look similar to mosquito bites.
 According to the NHS website, they usually cause small, red lumps that can be painful and very itchy.
 They can sometimes swell up alarmingly and some people may also develop fluid-filled blisters.
 On my skin, I find that the bites appear as a small red mark.

 Normally, you don’t actually feel a midge biting you.
 You will probably only notice you’ve bitten some time later.
 Many people don’t have a reaction to midge bites but you may find that midge bites itch.
 Try not to scratch the bites and take a look at our advice on how to stop midge bites itching.